medo64/MicroCA/README.md

     ./microca.sh -r

-CreateS a root certificate authority.
+Creates a root certificate authority.
 User is asked password for the key and all details of the certificate (e.g. subject).
 Key is placed into ca.key and certificate is into ca.cer.

     ./microca.sh -r -b 4096